deviateltd/silverstripe-cacheable/README.md

 # SilverStripe Cacheable

-Cachable was originally designed to only cache navigation hierarchies as objects to improve site performance, but in future versions aims to allow an increased range of standard SilverStripe list objects to be cached.
+Cachable is an Object Cache and was originally designed to only cache SiteTree objects normally found in website navigation hierarchies, in order to improve site performance.
+Future versions aim to allow an increased range of standard SilverStripe DataObjects to be cached.

 At its core is `Zend_Cache` and as such the module can use the Memcache, Memcached, APCu or File Zend Backend cache's.
 See: `code/_config.php`.